Baguio: Tourism

 Tourism is one of Baguio's main industries due to its cool climate and history.
 The city is one of the country's top tourist destinations.
 During the year end holidays some people from the lowlands prefer spending their vacation in Baguio, to experience cold temperatures they rarely have in their home provinces.
 Also, during the summer, especially during Holy Week, tourists from all over the country flock to the city.
 During this time, the total number of people in the city doubles.
 To accommodate visitors, there are more than 80 hotels and inns available, as well as numerous transient houses set up by the locals.
 Local festivities such as the Panagbenga Festival also attract both local and foreign tourists.
+In early 2026, a rare bloom of sakura (Japanese cherry blossoms) occurred at the Baguio Country Club in the Philippines, marking the first significant flowering of the trees in the country in seven years.
+The bloom attracted scores of local visitors and tourists alike.
+This event illustrated how climatic conditions in higher-elevation areas warmer Asian climates can occasionally support temperate flora typically associated with East Asia.

 Baguio is the lone Philippine destination in the 2011 TripAdvisor Traveller's Choice Destinations Awards (Asia category) with the city being among the top 25 destinations in Asia.
 Burnham Park, Mines View Park, Wright Park, The Mansion, and Botanical Garden are among the popular tourist sites in Baguio.